-Template File: /srv/users/scottishtraumanetwork/apps/scottish-trauma-network/public/wp-content/themes/stn2017/page-region.php | Template Hierarchy
+Template File: /www/wp-content/themes/stn2017/page-region.php | Template Hierarchy

-WP version: 6.0.1
+WP version: 6.4.3

-PHP version 7.4.30
+PHP version 8.2.15

-The conference celebrated the network entering it’s fifth year by looking at achievements, lessons learnt and the impact it has made to trauma care in Scotland.
-We will explore a number of themes using cases and data collected throughout the patient pathway.
-We look forward to seeing you there!!
+The conference celebrated the network entering its fifth year by looking at achievements, lessons learnt and the impact it has made to trauma care in Scotland.
+It explored several themes using patient cases and data collected throughout the patient pathway.

 For further details, please contact email@example.com